Special Interest Groups

 Several libraries across the nation, including the Allen County Public Library, subscribe to the Journal of the Seattle Genealogical Society (formerly the SGS Bulletin).
 Online access to current and recent issues is limited to SGS members.
 Older issues of the SGS Bulletin are available to the public through the Seattle Public Library.

-This SIG meets monthly on the 2nd Thursday at 7:00PM Pacific, 10:00PM Eastern via Zoom.
+This SIG meets monthly on the 2nd Thursday at 7:00PM Pacific via Zoom.

-For more information or to express interest in this SIG, email SGSPubSIG.
+For more information or to express interest in this SIG, contact SGSPubSIG.

 FamilySearch Users Group